beyondgrep/ack3/dev/questions.md

 **A:** We have to have one ackrc to start with.
 I don't think we want it as a compile-time option or anything like that.
-It has to be /etc/ackrc, and then overrideable via some environment option.
+It has to be /etc/ackrc, and then overridable via some environment option.

 **Q:** Should we worry about character encodings in filenames when adding file types?
 I'm thinking this might be something for Ack 2.1.